imDelivered/WikiRAG/README.md

 wget -c https://download.kiwix.org/zim/wikipedia/wikipedia_en_all_nopic_2025-07.zim
 ```

-**Note:** The ZIM file is large (~20GB).
+**Note:** The ZIM file can be large (~1.5 - 100GB).
 You can skip this step if you just want to test the chat without Wikipedia features.
 The app will work, but `/wiki` commands won't function.

 ### Step 6: Get the Wiki Chat Code